‘Days Of Our Lives’ Spoilers: Chad’s Life Is About To Change Forever

-Days of our Lives spoilers for the upcoming weeks reveal that Chad DiMera (Billy Flynn) is about to get “the shock of his life,” and it seems that the fan favorite character’s world will be rocked like never before.
+Days of our Lives spoilers for the upcoming weeks reveal that Chad DiMera (Billy Flynn) is about to get “the shock of his life,” and it seems that the fan-favorite character’s world will be rocked like never before.

 According to the latest Days of our Lives spoilers by Soaps, Chad is soon to see something that he never expected.
 While the spoilers are revealing what the shocking turn of events will be, there is no question that it has something to do with his wife, Abigail (Marci Miller).